gotham29/htm-state/docs/demos/demo_uav.md

 The offline sweep produces two primary result tables:

+### Overview and key findings

+The strict offline sweep across the ALFA UAV dataset demonstrates that **HTM-State exhibits consistent, fault-dependent behavior across diverse failure modes**, using a single unsupervised configuration and without per-scenario tuning.

+Several high-level patterns emerge:

+- **Detection behavior is strongly failure-type dependent.**
+  Control-surface and multi-fault scenarios are detected more reliably than engine failures, reflecting differences in how faults manifest in pilot control behavior.

+- **Spike-based detection and sustained elevation capture complementary phenomena.**
+  Abrupt faults often produce transient novelty (spikes), while non-compensable control degradations produce prolonged state elevation.
+These mechanisms should not be conflated.

+- **Detection latency is measured in seconds, not instantaneous steps.**
+  Median detection lags range from several seconds to tens of seconds depending on fault type, consistent with gradual workload emergence rather than threshold-triggered alarms.

+- **False alarms remain bounded under nominal conditions.**
+  Pre-boundary spike rates remain low across all failure types, including no-failure baselines, indicating stability rather than hypersensitivity.

+- **Post-boundary state persistence distinguishes compensable vs. sustained failures.**
+  Engine failures tend to show transient responses with low persistence, while elevator, aileron, and multi-fault scenarios exhibit sustained elevation consistent with prolonged workload impact.

+These trends are summarized visually in **Figure 1**, which aggregates detection rate, latency, and persistence across all evaluated runs.

+> **Figure 1 (Summary).** HTM-State benchmark performance on the ALFA UAV dataset under a strict, unsupervised evaluation protocol.
+> (A) Detection rates by failure type for spike-based and sustained-elevation mechanisms.
+> (B) Distribution of spike detection latency across failure types.
+> (C) Relationship between post-boundary state persistence and false-alarm rate, highlighting separation between compensable and non-compensable failures.

 1. A **per-run results table**, containing one row per UAV flight
 2. An **aggregated summary table**, grouped by failure type